World Without End (Follett novel): Plot summary

 The novel begins in the fictional city of Kingsbridge, England in the year 1327.
-Four children - Merthin, Caris, Gwenda, and Merthin's brother Ralph - head into the woods on All Hallows Day.
+Four children – Merthin, his brother Ralph, Caris, and Gwenda – head into the woods on All Hallows Day.
 Together the children witness two men-at-arms killed in self-defence by Sir Thomas Langley, aided by Ralph.
 The children then flee, with the exception of Merthin, who helps the wounded Sir Thomas bury a letter with instructions to dig up and deliver it if and when Sir Thomas should die.
 After this Sir Thomas flees to Kingsbridge and seeks refuge in the monastery, becoming a Benedictine monk, while the four children swear never to speak of what they saw.

 During mass at All Hallows, Gwenda is forced by her father to steal the money that Sir Gerald was supposed to use to pay his debts to Kingsbridge Priory.
 Forced to default on these debts he is disgraced, his property confiscated and he and his wife are left as pensioners to the Priory.
 This disgrace drives their sons Merthin and Ralph to seek to regain the family's fortune and honour.
 Ralph is accepted as a squire under the Earl of Shiring, while Merthin is pushed to the far less prestigious role of apprenticing himself as a carpenter.

 Ten years later, in 1337, Caris and Merthin are in love.
 When a section of the vault of the Kingsbridge Cathedral collapses Merthin, now an apprentice carpenter, shows his genius by developing a cheaper means of repair than his master.

 Ralph, now a squire to Earl Roland of Shiring, provokes a fight and has his nose broken by a handsome peasant from Gwenda's village named Wulfric, for whom Gwenda has a hopeless infatuation.
 Gwenda is sold for a cow by her father to be prostituted at an outlaws' camp.
 She kills one of the outlaws while he is raping her, and escapes.
-She is followed by her buyer, but is able to drown him when the Kingsbridge bridge collapses, a tragedy that kills many, including all of Wulfric's immediate family and Prior Anthony of Kingsbridge (at the hands of Godwyn's mother).
+She is followed by her buyer, but is able to drown him when the Kingsbridge bridge collapses, a tragedy that kills many, including all of Wulfric's immediate family and Prior Anthony of Kingsbridge.
 In the midst of the disaster Ralph saves Earl Roland's life and is rewarded with the lordship of Gwenda's village of Wigleigh.

 Gwenda and Wulfric return to Wigleigh and attempt to gain Wulfric the inheritance of his father's land.
 The inheritance is eventually denied by Ralph because of the grudge he bears against Wulfric.
 Due to his poor prospects, Wulfric's beautiful wife-to-be, Annet, leaves him.
 By months of intensively showing Wulfric her love and devotion, Gwenda finally wins his love and they marry.
 Gwenda then tries to win Wulfric back his lands by having sex with Ralph, but Ralph does not uphold his end of the deal.
 Gwenda's first son, Sam, is conceived through this liaison.